HarshilMaks/lexuschatbot/README.md

 # lexuschatbot
-A Rag Agent chatbot made using LangChain similar to ChatGPT but faster and more accurate
+A Agentic chatbot made using LangChain similar to ChatGPT but faster and more accurate